DerMitch-Attic/quick/README.md

 quick
 =====

-A collection of useful mini-commands which I often need, but can't remember
+A collection of useful mini-commands which I often need, but I'm too lazy too type.

 # Installation